Who knew that you could use yogurt to grow moss? While it may sound a bit odd, it’s actually a simple and effective way to get started growing moss.

 The only time this method might not work would be during the winter when temperatures are below freezing.
 So if the conditions are like this outside then you should try growing your moss indoors.

 Once the moss is large enough you can then transport it to where you want it to grow permanently.
-You can also use a container that is designed for moss gardens.

 How Long Does It Take To Grow Moss With Yogurt?